0xEtern4lW0lf/0xEtern4lW0lf.github.io/_posts/2022-12-24-HTB-Pandora.md

 ---

 This is a Linux easy machine.
 To get the shell is need enum **SNMP**.
 There’re the user daniel credential was found.
 After login SSH, into machine is discovered a page web in localhost ]being necessary to tunnel out.
 The web page run a web app called `Pandora FMS` that is vuln to SQLi and RCE.
 Exploring this we gain shell of user matt.
-To priv esc it is necessary do `path hijack`.
+To priv esc it is necessary do `Hijack Path`.

 The exploit for this machine is on the end of the post.